 The geodetic datum is the reference from which the latitude and longitude are measured.
 The most common datums are WGS84, GDA94 and AGD66.
 While important for records of more recent collections, the inaccuracy of the georeferences in the bulk of the AVH records is much greater than the differences between the different datums.
 Geodetic datum is very haphazardly delivered with AVH data, even with georeferences that are accurate enough for the geodetic datum to be meaningful.

 The Geocode uncertainty is a measurement or estimate of how far away in metres the point represented by the latitude and longitude may be from the actual location where the specimen was collected.
 Most herbaria use ranges in their collections databases, for example 0-100 m, 100 m-1 km, 1-10 km, 10-25 km and >25 km.
-The values that are delivered to AVH are the maximum values of these ranges.
+The values that are delivered to the AVH are the maximum values of these ranges.

 The method by which the georeference was obtained, for example by GPS or by using a topographic map.
-In the HISPID standard, which is used for data delivery to AVH, ‘Geocode source’ is a mixed concept and includes both generalisations for the method used and for the person who provided the georeference.
-In AVH, the terms that refer to the person who provided the georeference are stored under Georeferenced by.
+In the HISPID standard, which is used for data delivery to the AVH, ‘Geocode source’ is a mixed concept and includes both generalisations for the method used and for the person who provided the georeference.
+In the AVH, the terms that refer to the person who provided the georeference are stored under Georeferenced by.

 A general term for the person who provided the georeference (‘Collector’ or ‘Compiler’).

 The altitude in metres of the collecting locality, if provided with the specimen record.
 Altitude is presented in the AVH as Minimum altitude (m) and Maximum altitude (m).
 If a single value for altitude is provided, which will mostly be the case, this will be given as Minimum altitude (m).
 If a range is provided a Maximum altitude (m) will also be given.